redis/node-redis/README.md

 `client` will emit `idle` when there are no outstanding commands that are awaiting a response.

-## redis.createClient(port, host)
+## redis.createClient(port, host, options)

 Create a new client connection.  `port` defaults to `6379` and `host` defaults to `127.0.0.1`.
-If you have Redis running on the same computer as node, then the defaults are probably fine.
+If you have `redis-server` running on the same computer as node, then the defaults for port and host are probably fine.  `options` in an object with the following possible properties:

+* `parser`: which Redis protocol reply parser to use.
+Defaults to `hiredis` if that module is installed.
+            This may also be set to `javascript`.
+* `return_buffers`: defaults to false.
+If set to `true`, then bulk data replies will be returned as node Buffer objects instead of JavaScript Strings.

-`createClient` returns a `RedisClient` object that is named `client` in all of the examples here.
+`createClient()` returns a `RedisClient` object that is named `client` in all of the examples here.

 ## client.end()